ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 python summary.py sheetupdate vin=VIN
 ```

-For sheetupdate configure once gspread and a specific Google Spreadsheet:
+For sheetupdate configure once gspread and a specific Google Sheet:
 - [See configuration of gspread here](#configuration-of-gspread-for-python-summarypy-sheetupdate-and-python-dailystatspy-sheetupdate)
-- In Google Spreadsheet, create an empty Google Spreadsheet with the name: hyundai_kia_connect_monitor or monitor.VIN (latter if vin=VIN is given as parameter)
+- In Google Sheets, create an empty Google Sheet with the name: hyundai_kia_connect_monitor or monitor.VIN (latter if vin=VIN is given as parameter)
-- Go to your spreadsheet and share it with the client_email inside service_account.json created above
+- Go to your Sheet and share it with the client_email inside service_account.json created above

 INPUT:
 - summary.cfg (see above)
-- monitor.csv or or monitor.VIN.csv (latter if vin=VIN is given as parameter)
+- monitor.csv or monitor.VIN.csv (latter if vin=VIN is given as parameter)

 OUTPUT:
 - standard output: summary per TRIP, DAY, WEEK, MONTH, YEAR in csv format
-- summary.charged.csv or summary.charged.VIN.csv, showing detected sharges per day "date, odometer, +kWh, end of charge SOC%", can be used by other tools.
+- summary.charged.csv or summary.charged.VIN.csv, showing detected charges per day "date, odometer, +kWh, end of charge SOC%", can be used by other tools.
 Is also used by dailystats.py
 - summary.trip.csv or summary.trip.VIN.csv, showing per detected trip "date, odometer, distance, -kWh, +kWh", can be used by other tools.
 Is also used by dailystats.py
-- Google spreadsheet update with name: hyundai-kia-connect-monitor or monitor.VIN or (latter if vin=VIN is given as parameter)
+- Google Sheet update with name: hyundai-kia-connect-monitor or monitor.VIN or (latter if vin=VIN is given as parameter)

-For easier use on a mobile phone, the spreadsheet will contain first the overall information in the first number of rows:
+For easier use on a mobile phone, the Google Sheet will contain first the overall information in the first number of rows:
 - Last run
 - last update at datetime
 - location last updated at datetime